 At Durham, we promote participation, critical thinking, leadership and citizenship.
 Regardless of length abroad, a Global Opportunity can fit with these aims as you contribute, develop and consider your place as a global citizen while abroad.
 On returning from a Global Opportunity we encourage students to reflect in a CV applicable manner on the impact of their year abroad.
-When doing this we would encourage students to identify skills, attributes and trains that fall into three categories: Demonstrate, Maintain, Develop.
+When doing this we would encourage students to identify skills, attributes and trains that fall into four categories: Update & Include, Demonstrate, Maintain, Develop.

-Demonstrate: What skills have you gained on your global opportunity?
-Can you provide an example of how you have applied these skills?
-In demonstrating skills, avoid the pitfall of being generic.
-I.e. an employer will know that a year abroad is generally a good thing, but can you name a challenge you overcame to show independence?
-Can you give an instance where you have demonstrated intercultural understanding?
-Consider making a list of skills and examples that you can use in your next (or first!) job application.
-In addition, can you demonstrate these skills again in future (e.g. through becoming a student ambassador, taking a committee role in a student society or a pastoral role in College)?
+Consider writing down and saving a list of skills and examples that you can use in your next (or first!) job application.
+In addition, you may want to think about how you demonstrate these skills again in future (e.g. through becoming a student ambassador, taking a committee role in a student society or a pastoral role in College)?

 Develop: A global opportunity is just one step.
 If you have undertaken a short (summer) opportunity, can you develop further by taking a full-year option?
 Can the skills that you have been able to demonstrate, be further developed and augmented formal training?
 In reflecting on the skills that you have gained, are there gaps that you realise that you may need to fill.